Doehling–Heselton Memorial Trophy

 The Doehling–Heselton Memorial Trophy is awarded annually to the winner of the Division III college football game between Ripon College Red Hawks and the Lawrence University Vikings.
 The Ripon-Lawrence rivalry is the oldest college football rivalry in the state of Wisconsin dating back to 1893.
 The game is the 14th oldest college football rivalry in the nation.
-Ripon holds a 67-46-7 advantage in the series.
+Ripon holds a 70–46–7 advantage in the series.

 History

-The series began in 1893 with a 24-6 Ripon victory, and the schools have taken turns dominating the series.
+The series began in 1893 with a 24–6 Ripon victory, and the schools have taken turns dominating the series.

-While Lawrence owned the early part of the series, Ripon dominated the 1920s and 1930s.
+While Lawrence generally owned the early part of the series, outside of a match in 1901 where both teams claimed victory, Ripon dominated the 1920s and 1930s.
 Lawrence was the best team in the 1940s, while the teams split the series during the 1950s.
 Ripon again had the upper hand in the 1960s, but Lawrence was the top team from the mid-1970s through the late 1980s.
-Ripon is currently on the longest winning streak in the series with twenty consecutive victories.
+Ripon is currently on the longest winning streak in the series with twenty–four consecutive victories.